 Just ... yes.
-These pipe organ wall calendars by the tiny calendar publishing house in Southern Germany are the most decorative music calendars related to the "Queen of All Music Instruments" when it comes to the style, how these calendars are constructed.
+This pipe organ wall calendar October page by the tiny calendar publishing house in Southern Germany is one of the most decorative music calendars related to the "Queen of All Music Instruments" when it comes to the style, how these calendars are "constructed".
+We call it the "European Style" pipe organ calendar and it's decoration only, no "tool with a grid".
+You get directly to the publisher's shop with a click here.
+However: If you prefer the grid in the lower 50 percent of the calendar, we offer such pipe organ calendars to in our Zazzle shop.

-Your pipe organ calendar for this year or for the current or the next year "to the point"?
-You get to the shop below.
+Your pipe organ calendar for both this year or for the current "to the point".
+You get to the shop via the button below.

 99 music calendars and only one pipe organ wall calendar at "Bach 4 You"?
 Actually that is not true, as you still may order all those pipe organ wall calendars, which were published since the first one in 2017.
 However, the pipe organ wall calendars from the past years would today be printed "hot off the press" ... just for you!